Computing the multilinear factors of lacunary polynomials without heights: Abstract

 \section{Abstract}

-We present a deterministic polynomial-time algorithm which computes the multilinear factors of multivariate lacunary polynomials over number fields.
-It is based on a new Gap theorem which allows to test whether $P(X)=\sum_{j=1}^k a_j X^{\alpha_j}(vX+t)^{\beta_j}(uX+w)^{\gamma_j}$ is identically zero in polynomial time.
-Previous algorithms for this task were based on Gap Theorems expressed in terms of the height of the coefficients.
-Our Gap Theorem is based on the valuation of the polynomial and is valid for any field of characteristic zero.
-As a consequence we obtain a faster and more elementary algorithm.
-Furthermore, we can partially extend the algorithm to other situations, such as absolute and approximate factorizations.
+We present a deterministic algorithm which computes the multilinear factors of multivariate lacunary polynomials over number fields.
+Its complexity is polynomial in $\ell^n$ where $\ell$ is the lacunary size of the input polynomial and $n$ its number of variables, that is in particular polynomial in the logarithm of its degree.
+We also provide a randomized algorithm for the same problem of complexity polynomial in $\ell$ and $n$.

-We also give a version of our Gap Theorem valid for fields of large characteristic, and deduce a randomized polynomial-time algorithm to compute multilinear factors with at least three monomials of multivariate lacunary polynomials of finite fields of large characteristic.
-We provide $\NP$-hardness results to explain our inability to compute binomial factors.
+Over other fields of characteristic zero and finite fields of large characteristic, our algorithms compute the multilinear factors having at least three monomials of multivariate polynomials.
+Lower bounds are provided to explain the limitations of our algorithm.
+As a by-product, we also design polynomial-time deterministic polynomial identity tests for families of polynomials which were not known to admit any.

+Our results are based on so-called Gap Theorem which reduce high-degree factorization to repeated low-degree factorizations.
+While previous algorithms used Gap Theorems expressed in terms of the heights of the coefficients, our Gap Theorems only depend on the exponents of the polynomials.
+This makes our algorithms more elementary and general, and faster in most cases.